What Is A 1031 Exchange?

 So Kenny used an experienced qualified intermediary (QI) to facilitate a 1031 exchange that sold his office property for $3.5 million, but also enabled his purchase of three other investment properties: an apartment building ($1.5 million), two locations in a local condo development ($750,000 each), and a smaller commercial office space in a strip mall ($1 million).

 The QI did a great job in service to his client.
 He made sure that Kenny identified all four replacement properties in writing within 45 days of the original sale of his office building.
 He closed the purchase of all four replacement properties within 180 days of that sale.
-And most importantly, by making sure that Kenny reinvested all of the proceeds of his sale into the replacement properties, he made sure that there was no boot in the sale, thereby enabling Kenny to defer paying taxes on the transaction.
+And most importantly, by making sure that Kenny reinvested all of the proceeds of his sale into the replacement properties, he made sure that there was no boot in the sale, thereby enabling Kenny to defer paying taxes on the entire transaction.

 Boot?

 1031 exchanges enable the taxpayer to defer capital gains taxes on the sale of an investment property, provided that the transaction meets all the requirements, one of which is to reinvest 100% of the proceeds of the sale into another investment property.
-Keeping the proceeds of the sale, on the other hand, would render all the capital gains from the sale taxable.
+Forgoing the reinvestment and keeping the proceeds of the sale, on the other hand, would render all the capital gains from the sale taxable.
 In the example above, Kenny had originally paid $2.5 million for his office building, and sold it for $3.5 million, meaning he faced a tax bill on the $1 million capital gain, With long-term capital gains tax rates of 20%, Kenny would have owed $200,000 (plus whatever state capital gains taxes he would have incurred).

 The 1031 exchange permitted him to defer the payment of those taxes, but only because he reinvested all the proceeds of the sale.
 If Kenny had sold his building for $3.5 million and exchanged into a replacement property valued at only $3.4 million, the $100,000 difference would have been “boot,” or the amount of the sale that was not exchanged into a like-kind property.
 Importantly, boot is taxed not as a capital gain, but as ordinary income.
 If Kenny were in the highest Federal tax bracket of 37%, this would cost him $37,000, undercutting the tax benefits of the 1031 exchange structure.